10 Advantages of Quartz Countertops Over Granite

 7. It's antibacterial

 Because quartz isn’t porous, it resists bacteria.
 Granite, on the other hand, is porous and must be resealed and regularly cleaned to avoid bacteria build-up.
-Quartz’s non-porous nature makes it an ideal countertop choice for both the kitchen and the bathroom.
+Quartz’s non-porous nature makes it an ideal choice for both kitchen countertops and bathroom surfaces.

 8. It can mimic any material

 As I mentioned, quartz comes in a wide variety of colors.
 It can mimic the look of other stones, too.
-So, if you love the look of granite or marble, but prefer the quartz advantages, you can get both with quartz.
+So, if you love the look of other natural stone countertops like granite or marble, but prefer the quartz advantages, you can get both with quartz.
 You can even make your quartz counters look like white solid surface countertops, except unlike Corian, quartz has a depth and complexity to its appearance that solid surface can’t mimic.

 9. It's priced similarly